thinpyai/python-assignments/mongodb_vector/README.md

 #### TODO
-1. write program
-2. move to src package
-2. add config
+1. add config
-3. read from a file server
+2. read from a file server